Quick Answer

 Compact Floor Plans Can Still Have Good Feng Shui

-In a compact apartment like this, the main priorities are usually bed protection, a clearer entry drop zone, and enough separation between the living room and kitchen that the home still feels settled.
+In a compact apartment like this, the main priorities are bed protection, a clearer entry drop zone, and enough separation between the living room and kitchen that the home still feels settled.
 If you are working with an even tighter studio setup, feng shui one room apartment goes deeper into how to visually separate shared zones.

 What to Fix First in an Awkward Floor Plan